abdullaabdukulov/02-Data-Science-My-Ds-Babel-/README.md

 To install this project, simply clone the repository from GitHub or download the source files.
 Then
 ```
 pip install pandas
-pip install numpy
+pip install sqlite3
 ```
  No additional installation steps are required.
 ## Usage
-How does it work?
+python my_ds_babel.py
-python your_file_name.py
+Additional information you can find in code